 Some of the challenges in the sector include:

-The future economies of Indonesia’s seafood sector are built through communities of collaboration and innovation.
+Seafood Innovation Project (SIP) is building the future economy of Indonesia's sustainable seafood sector.
+This future economy is built through communities of collaboration and innovation.

 Together with the community, SIP addresses the challenges faced by the sector through five integrated programs: Accelerator and Incubator Program, Landing Pad Program, Gender Inclusion Program, Market Demand Program, Investment Access Program.Read More

-If you are passionate about realising a sustainable seafood sector in Indonesia, there are several ways to join the program:
+If you are passionate about realising a sustainable seafood sector in Indonesia, there are several ways to join us:

-Our first accelerator program is ongoing, with a cohort of six Innovators participating.
-Explore opportunities to support them in growing their impact.
+Our first accelerator program has ended, with a cohort of six Innovators participating.
+Read the report to explore opportunities in growing impact for the sector.

 While we aren’t currently open for applications.
 Register your interest here to hear about it first.